Schoolforbasics/runbooks/AnacondaRepository.rst

     Chain OUTPUT (policy ACCEPT)
     target     prot opt source     destination

-.. note:: the PREROUTING (nat) iptables chain is not displayed by default; to show it, use:
+NOTE: the PREROUTING (nat) iptables chain is not displayed by default; to show it, use:

 ::